Intel 8259: MS-DOS and Windows

-In the PC/clone family of platforms, the BIOS (and thus also DOS) traditionally maps the master 8259 interrupt requests (IRQ0–IRQ7) to interrupt vector offset 8 (corresponding to INT 08–INT 0Fh), and when present, the PC/AT’s slave 8259 is mapped to interrupt vector offset 112 (INT 70–INT 77h).
+For IBM PC compatibles, the BIOS maps the master 8259 interrupt requests IRQ0–IRQ7 to interrupts INT 08–INT 0Fh).
+When present, the IBM PC/AT’s slave 8259 is mapped to interrupt INT 70–INT 77h.
 This was done despite the first 32 (INT 00-INT 1F) interrupt vectors being reserved by the processor for internal exceptions.
 This meant that, on later chips, handlers for lower-numbered vectors needed to differentiate between three causes: